Great Bengal famine of 1770: Mitigation

 The Golghar granary at Bankipur, near Patna in Bihar.
 Built by Captain John Garstin in 1786 after several famines in the region in the previous two decades, the granary was found to be unsuitable for its purpose and was seldom used.
-It is a popular tourist destination.

-The Company provided little meaningful mitigation — there was no reduction in taxation or any significant relief effort.

 In October 1769, the Company requested that storehouses be constructed in Patna and Murshidabad; city officials were instructed to prevent monopoly of trade and have farmers raise "every sort" of dry grain, that was possible.
 The orders were largely unsuccessful; many Company officials along with their Indian assistants (Gomasthas) would exploit the famine to create grain-monopolies.

 On 13 February, Khan and Becher proposed that six rice-distribution centers be opened in Murshidabad to provide half a seer of rice a day per head.
 The proposal was approved and the Council borne about 46% of the expenditure, the remaining sum were paid by Nawab Najabat Ali, Khan himself, Rai Durlabh, and Jagat Seth.
 One distribution center was opened by Reza Khan at his palace of Nishat Bagh.
 The Murshidabad model was later emulated in Calcutta and Burdwan to feed about 3000 men every day — at a daily expenditure of about 75 rupees — since early April.
 Rice were also charitably distributed at Purnea, Bhagalpur, Birbhum, Hugli and Jesore.
 Overall, about 4000 pounds of rice was arranged by the Company over six months.

 Those in the employment of Company and Nizamat were especially favored.
 Becher obtained a total of 55,449 maunds of rice from Barisal, which was dispatched for Company troops and their dependents across Bengal.
 (Note: A net profit of 67, 595 Rupees was incurred.
 This was adjusted toward net distribution costs.)

 Districts which exceeded a death-toll of twenty thousand per month were granted packages of 150 Rupees.
 Export-import embargoes were set up to check prices but they only contributed to worsening the situation — the province had no money to pay for the scarce produces and trade effectively ceased.